flutter/website/src/testing/code-debugging.md

 [`debugDumpRenderTree()`][]
 : To dump the rendering tree to the console, call this function when not in a layout or repaint phase.
-  To call this command, press <kbd>t</kbd> after invoking `flutter run`.
-  Search for `RepaintBoundary` to see diagnostics on boundary utility.

   {% comment %}
     Feature is not yet added to DevTools: